marwahaha/qaoa-reference/README.md

 ## Choosing optimal parameters

-At high depth, the algorithm's success is dependent on choosing the best parameters.
-There are different strategies to best set parameters, depending on your goal.
+At high depth, the algorithm's success is dependent on choosing good parameters.
+There are different strategies to set good parameters, depending on your goal.
 (Note: Optimally tuning your parameters [is a NP-hard problem](https://arxiv.org/abs/2101.07267)!)
 Here is a table of different parameter-setting strategies:

 | Strategy                         | Description                                                                                                                                 | Drawbacks                                                                                                                                                                           | References                                     |
 |----------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------|